PyL PET/CT Detection for Metastatic Prostate Cancer

 The trial requires that you stop taking certain medications, such as specific hormone treatments and investigational drugs, at least 4 weeks before starting the study.
 It's best to discuss your current medications with the study team to see if any need to be paused.

-What data supports the effectiveness of the drug 18F-DCFPyL (PyL) PET/CT for detecting metastatic prostate cancer?
+What evidence suggests that 18F-DCFPyL (PyL) PET/CT is effective for detecting metastatic prostate cancer?

 Frédéric Pouliot, MD